-to address social determinants of health in communities;

-- 3) Award grants to local, state, tribal, and territorial public health or other appropriate agencies to support interventions promoting better health with culturally tailored interventions to reduce health inequities in communities at highest risk; and - 4) Award grants to nonprofit organizations, institutions of higher education, and other groups to conduct best practices research, provide technical assistance, and disseminate best practices.
+- 1) Increase capacity of public health agencies and community organizations to address social determinants of health in communities; - 2) Award grants to local, state, territorial and tribal, public health or other appropriate agencies to support interventions promoting better health with culturally tailored interventions to reduce health inequities in communities. - 3) Award grants to nonprofit organizations, institutions of higher education, and other groups to conduct best practices research, provide technical assistance, and disseminate best practices.